amyjprogrammer/GoldBadge_EFA/README.md

 	- allows agents to see all claims and work on the next file in the system

 * Komodo Cafe
-	- application to add, update and review all menu items
+	- application to add, delete and review all menu items
 	- works with lists to store information